shieldworks/aegis-web/docs/register.md

 In certain situations you might not have full control over the source code of your workloads.
 For example, your workload can be a containerized third party binary executable that you don’t have the source code of.
-It might be consuming Kubernetes `Secrets` through injected environment variables,
+It might be consuming Kubernetes `Secret`s through injected environment variables,

 Luckily, with **Aegis Init Container** you can interpolate secrets stored in **Aegis Safe** to the `Data` section of Kubernetes `Secret`s at runtime to